Edgar-Donk/edgar-donk.github.io/README.md

 As you are no doubt aware tkinter introduced a theme (or tile) based module.
 Searching the web I was struck by how little the new capabilities were demonstrated, questions and answers concentrated mostly on how to colour widgets and suchlike.

-In order to use the scripts developed here, a modern version of Python and Tkinter (>= v 8.5) will be necessary.
-I find it helpful to download the pdf version of “Tkinter 8.5 reference: a GUI for Python” http://infohost.nmt.edu/tcc/help/pubs/tkinter/tkinter.pdf, then run it on my pdf reader.
+In order to use the scripts developed here, a modern version of Python and Tkinter (>= v 8.5) will be necessary, it is advisable to use version 8.6 or greater to use png files.
+I find it helpful to download the pdf version of “Tkinter 8.5 reference: a GUI for Python” http://infohost.nmt.edu/tcc/help/pubs/tkinter/tkinter.pdf, then run it on a pdf reader.
 At some stage we will be encoding and decoding small images using the base64 module.
-To see what has already been achieved it will be helpful to view and install the external module ttkthemes (pip install ttkthemes).
-Since we will be checking images, a graphics editor will be needed.
+To see what has already been achieved it will be helpful to view and install the external module ttkthemes (pip install ttkthemes) found at https://github.com/RedFantom/ttkthemes.
+Since we will be checking images, a graphics editor will also be needed.

 ## What to expect